Nielsen Pool House

+History and architecture

 The most impressive feature of the home is the indoor swimming pool (hence the name "Nielsen Pool House").
 The swimming pool room is atrium style and features expansive windows.
 The pool room is central to the design of the home with the bedrooms and bathrooms and living areas having direct access to the pool.
 The room is 2000 square feet, with the 15'x40' swimming pool located in the center.
 The ceiling over the pool is approximately 18' high and features retractable 10' foot sliding panels on tracks, which allow the roof to be opened to the sky.
 The back wall of the room consists of floor to ceiling windows and a sliding glass door which leads out to a wrap around deck and overlooks the lake on the 12th hole of the Victoria Country Club Golf course.
 According to Svend's son, Jack Nielsen, the enclosure of the swimming pool was not original to the home but was always a planned feature and was completed in approximately 1971.

 In addition to the architectural significance of the swimming pool room, the home is built onto a slope with the latter fourth of the foundation suspended by concrete pillars 20 feet above grade.
 The slope itself was tiered at the time of construction, featuring trees and plants that offered over 50 varieties of fruit and vegetables, including citrus and avocado, however, much of this was allowed to die due to lack of adequate irrigation.
 The living area of the home is essentially one story with an additional bedroom and three car garage as a walkout basement underneath the home built out from the slope.